Thrifty Pet Ideas for Frugal Living

 It’s becoming harder and harder to be able to have extra pets these days.
 Vet bills are going up, food prices are going up, everything is going up….I thought I’d write an article today about how to cut some costs when taking care of animals.
 I’m a huge sucker for anything abandoned.
 I went to the animal shelter back in the Spring to look for a puppy and came out with a new cat, I couldn’t help it, she gave me beggy eyes!
 Needless to say, my husband said I’m no longer allowed at the Animal Shelter.
-A few months after that I took in 4 abandoned 2 week old kittens.
+A few months after that I took in 4 abandoned 2-week old kittens.
 I just couldn’t find it in my heart to leave them.
 They took feeding every 3 hours, even through the night.
-I did manage to give away a few but when you are that close to an animal its hard to let them go.
+I did manage to give away a few but when you are that close to an animal it’s hard to let them go.

 The cat house is also made of plywood and other scrap wood.
-The cost for both houses was about $50.
+The cost of both houses was about $50.
 I know you can buy pre-made houses but we built these to fit our needs.
-With the cat house my husband made it into a jungle gym for the cats plus we can keep their food in the bottom part so the neighbors dog doesn’t come over and eat it.
+With the cat house, my husband made it into a jungle gym for the cats plus we can keep their food in the bottom part so the neighbor’s dog doesn’t come over and eat it.
 We can also lock them inside if we would need to.

-I also thought I’d share this recipe.
+I also thought I’d share this recipe for homemade kitten formula.
 When I got the baby kittens to take care of they were only 2 weeks old and kittens need to be fed milk until about 6 – 8 weeks.
-I searched and searched for a milk replacer recipe (it is VERY expensive at the store especially when you are trying to feed 4 kittens!)
+I searched and searched for a milk replacer recipe (it is VERY expensive at the store, especially when you are trying to feed 4 kittens!)
 Here’s what I finally came up with.

 12 oz. cold water

-1 envelope Knox Gelatin
+1 envelope unflavored Gelatin

 12 oz. whole evaporated milk

-2 T. mayo
+2 tablespoons mayo

-2 T. whole yogurt
+2 tablespoons whole yogurt

-Boil the warm, stir in the gelatin.
-Add 1/2 the milk then the mayo and yogurt and then the rest of the milk.
+Boil the water, stir in the gelatin.
+Add 1/2 the milk, then the mayo and yogurt, and then the rest of the milk.
 Mix well.
 This sets up like a white jello and should be stored in the fridge.
 Feed it to the babies at room temperature.
 As the kittens grew older I started putting this in a bowl for them and when they got used to that I mixed it with pureed meat and eventually switched them to dry food.
 If you want more advice on this process just email me and I’ll be happy to answer your questions.
 It’s a long ordeal but very worth it in the end.

 *Do not feed to older cats